ToolJet/ToolJet/docs/docs/data-sources/mysql.md

 ToolJet requires the following to connect to your MySQL database.
 Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted ToolJet.
 If you are using ToolJet cloud, please whitelist our IP.

-To add a new MySQL database, click on the `+` button on datasources panel at left sidebar in the app editor.
+To add a new MySQL database, click on the `+` button on data sources panel at left sidebar in the app editor.
 Select MySQL from the modal that pops up.

 ToolJet requires the following to connect to your MySQL database.